What is self administration?

 Your own medicines from home may be used if suitable.
 The hospital pharmacy will get you any other medicines you need.

-All your medicines will be clearly marked with your name and the name of the medicine.
-We will give you written information about your medicines and instructions on how to take them will be provided on the label.
+We will give you written information about your medicines.
+Instructions on how to take them will be written on the label.

-What to do if you would like to self-administer:
+What to do if you would like to self administer

 If you decide you would like to be responsible for taking some, or all, of your medicines yourself, one of the nursing or pharmacy team will talk with you about what this will involve and what support you may need.

-Do I have to self-administer my medicines?
+Do I have to self administer my medicines?

 No, you do not have to administer your own medicines, if you don’t feel ready to.

-However, if you have or will be administering your own medicines at home, we usually ask you to self-administer them before you leave the hospital.
+However, if you have been or will be administering your own medicines at home, we usually ask you to self-administer them before you leave the hospital.

-• If anyone tries to take your medicines, tell the nursing staff immediately.
+- If anyone tries to take your medicines, tell the nursing staff immediately.

-• Remember - medicines can be dangerous, if not used properly.
+- Remember - medicines can be dangerous, if not used properly.

-• You must take the medicines as written on the label.
+- You must take the medicines as written on the label.
 Do not take more than the stated dose.

-• If you forget the number of tablets or when to take them, please ask one of the nursing staff.
+- If you forget the number of tablets or when to take them, please ask one of the nursing staff.

-• If you have any questions, please speak to the nursing staff, or ask to speak to one of the pharmacy team.
+- If you have any questions, please speak to the nursing staff, or ask to speak to one of the pharmacy team.

 For information on Trust services visit www.awp.nhs.uk